 MS Word 2003 Tools Menu

-This tutorial is for those who might still be using Ms Word 2003.
-It is worthy noting that these application programs keep on changing and we get newer improved versions.
-With the basic knowledge of any version, you can be able to work your way round with other versions.
+This tutorial is for those who might still be using MS Word 2003.
+It is worth noting that these application programs keep on changing and we get newer improved versions.
+With the basic knowledge of any version, you can be able to work your way around with other versions.
 Though there is always an advantage with working with later versions because they will always have new and improved features.
-Some of the latest versions of Microsoft Office Word are Ms word 2007, 2010, 2013 and Ms Word 2016.
+Some of the latest versions of Microsoft Office Word are Ms word 2007, 2010, 2013 and MS Word 2016.

 The knowledge you will get here can also be applied to various open sour programs which are almost similar to Microsoft Office Suite application programs.
 MS Word 2003 tools menu has got very important options available for modifying your document.

-- Spelling and grammar – This tool is for checking spelling mistakes and grammatical errors.
+- Spelling and grammar – This tool are for checking spelling mistakes and grammatical errors.
 Spelling mistakes will usually have a red wavy underline and grammatical errors green.
-Clicking spelling and grammar, a dialogue box appears with words not in dictionary highlighted and suggestions given below.
+Clicking spelling and grammar, a dialogue box appears with words not in dictionary highlighted and suggestions are given below.

 Spelling and Grammar Dialog Box